ppoznanski/pdsnd_github/README.md

 ### Credits
 https://www.makeareadme.com/
-Kudos to Udacity team for teching me from zero to hero!
+Kudos to Udacity team for teaching me from zero to hero!